 Colombia has been a fortunate area because it has preserved centuries of anthropological and geological treasures.
 Whether it be pre-Colombian, Republican or modern much of its history is in great shape and presented in interesting locations.

 Many of these galleries and museums are found in the area known as La Candelaria.
 This region is historically important as it once was the site for the attempted killing and subsequent escape of Simon Bolivar.
 In addition, the execution of female revolutionary Policarpa Salavarrieta is thought to be the start of the revolution.
 Walking between the cathedrals and museums you can see the history and culture displayed on the walls in the form of street art.

 But if you prefer a more formal view, have a look below at our top picks:

 The Museo del Oro

 There is no better venue to see pre-Colombian gold artwork than at the gold museum at the Banco de la Republica.
-This museum houses of the most famous jewelry exhibits worldwide with its collection of gold and emeralds.
-In fact there are roughly 30,000 pieces to see on display.
+This museum houses the most famous jewelry exhibits worldwide with its collection of gold and emeralds.
+In fact, there are roughly 30,000 pieces to see on display.

 The National Museum

 The most comprehensive museum on the national history and identity of Colombia, if you attend during the week you will inevitably run into school children learning about their heritage.